Funerals

 Planned with care, at a pace that honors your grief

-We will help you plan a service that is meaningful, grounded, and true to both your loved one’s life and the hope of our faith.
+We will shape a service that honors your loved one’s life and reflects the hope of our faith.

 Our Memorial Garden

-With its pathways, benches, and surrounding plantings, the garden offers a peaceful setting to remember loved ones and rest in God’s enduring care, where generations are held in grace and love.
+With pathways, benches, and surrounding plantings, the garden offers a peaceful setting to remember loved ones and rest in God’s enduring care.
+It is a place where grief may be held gently, where memory is honored, and where generations are gathered in grace and love.